 Best Ohio Wage and Hour Attorney Answer: Can my boss fire me if I complain about wage violations under the FLSA?
 Am I protected by law if I am complaining about how my employer is paying other employees?
 Am I entitled to overtime pay?

-The employment attorneys at The Spitz Law Firm, LLC, are committed to representing employees who have been wrongfully denied lawfully earned overtime compensation under the Fair Labor Standards Act (“FLSA“).
+The employment attorneys at Spitz, The Employee’s Law Firm, are committed to representing employees who have been wrongfully denied lawfully earned overtime compensation under the Fair Labor Standards Act (“FLSA“).
 The FLSA requires that covered, nonexempt employees be paid at least the federal minimum wage of $7.25 per hour for all hours worked, plus time and one-half their regular hourly rates for hours worked beyond 40 per week.
 Important to the legal issue of the day, the FLSA also protects those employees who complain to their manager and supervisors about actual or perceived wage and hour violations.
 This means that an employee is protected against retaliation , including from wrongful termination, for reporting suspected, good faith violations of the FLSA including the failure to pay overtime compensation or minimum wage violations, even if the employee ends up being wrong.

 Our overtime law lawyers have previously written about the United States Supreme Court‘s decision in Kasten v.
 Saint-Gobain Performance Plastics Corp, where the Supreme Court held that the employee’s oral complaints about potential FLSA violations were sufficient and that such complaints do not have to be in writing.
 (See Retaliation Under The Fair Labor Standards Act – Oral Complaints to an Employer Are Sufficient).
 This decision broadened the reach of FLSA’s retaliation provision to ensure that employees receive proper protection under the law for complaints about potential wage and hour violations meaning that an employee is not required to prove that an actual wage and hour violation occurred; rather the employee only simply has to be believe that one occurred (or was occurring) when he/she complained.